luisstarlino/.NET-MemorableAI/README.md

-# 🧠 MemorableAI Task Management API
+# 🧠 MemorableAI - Task Management API  w/AI

 ## Description
-This API was developed using DDD patter.
-Created to manage tasks using artificial intelligence, providing functionalities to create, retrieve, update, and delete tasks.
+MemorableAI is an API developed in .NET 8, following the layered Domain Drive Design (DDD) patter.
+Its purpose is to manage task using artificial intelligence, offering features for creating, retrieving, updating, and deleting tasks.

+The project also integrates with GPT(OpenAI) for task analysis and automatic suggestions, which enchanges the user experience and demonstrates the practical use of AI in modern APIs.

 ## 🛠️ Technologies
-- **.NET 8**
-- **xUnit**
+- **OpenAI GPT Integration**
-- **ASP.NET Core**
 - **Entity Framework Core**
+- **Github Actions**
 - **PostgreSQL**
 - **Swagger**
+- **.NET 8**
+- **xUnit**
 - **DDD**

+## ⚙️ GitHub Actions
+This project has Continuous Integration configured via **Github Actions**.
+Whenever a **Pull Request(PR)** is opened for the `main` branch, a pipeline is automatically triggered to run the project's automated tests.
+This check ensure that new changes do not break existing functionality and maintais code quality during collaborative development.

+## 🧪 Automated Testing
+Automated tests are developed using the **xUnit** framework, validating the main application flows.
+The test structure covers:
+- Task creating, update, and removal tests;
+- Domain service tests;
+- Integration tests;
+- Covarege of business rules and exceptions;

 ## How to run